Lorry driver jailed for drunken Dundee roundabout flip

-Police took the driver, who is from Burnley in Lancashire, to Tayside division headquarters and found he was three times the drink-drive limit.'No explanation'
+Police took the driver, who is from Burnley in Lancashire, to Tayside division headquarters and found he was three times the drink-drive limit.

 As well admitting driving while under the influence, Moorhouse admitted driving dangerously by attempting to negotiate the roundabout at excessive speed and losing control of the vehicle.

 He has since lost his job, and his defence solicitor Mike Ferrie told Dundee Sheriff Court his client had "much to lose" if custody was imposed.